Can user queries be used effectively as feedback, to rerank search engine results? Possibly, if they can be understood as concepts first.

 In effect, this also provides a feedback loop into a search, by seeing what searchers have been looking for in units found in their queries, which are identified in search query logs.
-Using a time interval, like mentioned above, may return results that are pretty timely.
+Using a time interval, as mentioned above, may return pretty timely results.

 Results from searches on related concepts can be used to add to results and rerank results from the original search query.
 They could also be presented as related searches or inserted into the original results at predetermined intervals.